 Topic Requirements Age of Credit All credit, income, and valuation verification may not be older than 60 days Documents at underwriting.
 An underwriter must use the most recent information for approval decision.
 All documents may not be older than 120 days as of the Note date.
-Age of Appraisal The effective date of the appraisal report must be less than 120 days old at closing.
-New Appraisal A new appraisal is required when the effective date is more than 120 days old on the Note date.
-Effective Date of Title The effective date of the title insurance policy must be no earlier than the date Policy on which the security instrument was recorded, and final title insurance policy must be dated within 45 days of loan closing. t be dated within 45 days of loan closing. --- --
+Age of Appraisal The effective date of the appraisal report must be less than or equal to 180 days old at closing.
+Appraisal Update If initial appraisal is more than 180 days at closing date, when updated appraisal is performed the updated appraisal is valid for one year after the effective date of initial appraisal.
+Effective Date of Title The effective date of the title insurance policy must be no earlier than the date